amcginlay/ops-manager-automation/README.md

 or PAS.
 It also covers a selection of common PAS products.
-This assumes a valid `~/.env` file and a fresh install of the Ops Manager, the version of which is compatible with the target PAS - in this case v2.3.x.
+This assumes a valid `~/.env` file and a fresh install of the Ops Manager, the version of which is compatible with the target platform.
 These steps incorporate both a PivNet download and an Ops Manager import which could take a long time to complete.
-As the script
-incorporates large downloads/imports, we recommend you only run this script from a Jumpbox VM alongside your targeted Ops Manager.
+As the script incorporates large downloads/imports, we recommend you only run this script from a Jumpbox VM alongside your targeted Ops Manager.

 ## PKS